Melanie Martinez: 2015–2022: Cry Baby and K–12

-On December 22, 2017, Melanie Martinez released the song "Piggyback" on SoundCloud, believed to reflect on allegations made by her former friend, Timothy Heller.
-Heller accused Martinez of sexual assault via Twitter on 4 December 2017, which Martinez strongly denied, asserting that any intimacy was consensual.
-In a review of Martinez's third album, Portals, Sam Franzini of The Line of Best Fit wrote that the album track "Battle of the Larynx" is "a five-minute saga detailing serious accusations leveled against her".
+Martinez's former friend Timothy Heller accused Martinez of sexual assault via Twitter on December 4, 2017.
+Martinez denied these accusations, proclaiming that any intimacy between the two was consensual.
+On December 22, Martinez released the song "Piggyback" via SoundCloud, believed to reflect on the allegations made by Heller.

-On May 15, 2019, Martinez released a teaser trailer for her second album, K–12 which was eventually released on September 6, 2019, and debuted at number 3 on Billboard 200.
-The album was accompanied by a musical fantasy horror film, which was written and directed by Martinez.
+On May 15, 2019, Martinez released a teaser trailer for her second studio album, K–12.
+It was eventually released on September 6 and debuted at number 3 on the Billboard 200.
+Also serving as a soundtrack album, it was accompanied by a musical film of the same name, which was written and directed by Martinez.
 In an interview with People, Martinez alluded to future sequels and visual albums being released.
 The album was promoted with the K–12 Tour began on October 13, 2019, in Washington, D.C. and concluded prematurely on February 17, 2020, in Brixton, England due to the COVID-19 pandemic.

-In January 2020, Martinez announced she was working on an EP titled After School, which was then set to be released in the spring of 2020 and serve as the deluxe edition of K–12.
-On February 10, 2020, Martinez released a stand-alone single, "Copy Cat" which featured Tierra Whack, marking Martinez's first feature.
-Martinez later released a second single from the EP, "Fire Drill", on June 26, 2020, which had previously featured in the credits of the K–12 film.
-Both songs were not included on After School, which was eventually delayed and released on September 25, 2020.
+In January 2020, Martinez announced she was working on an EP titled After School, which was released that year and served as the deluxe edition of K–12.
+On February 10, Martinez released a stand-alone single, "Copy Cat", which featured Tierra Whack, marking Martinez's first feature.
+She later released a second single from the EP, "Fire Drill", on June 26, which had previously featured in the credits of the K–12 film.
+However, both songs were not included on After School which was eventually delayed and released on September 25.

-In April 2020, "Play Date" became one of the top 100 most-played songs on Spotify in the US after gaining popularity on TikTok.
-In 2021, Martinez featured on Forbes Under 30 list.
+In April, a song from Cry Baby "Play Date" became one of the top 100 most-played songs on Spotify in the US after gaining popularity on TikTok.
+In 2021, Martinez featured on Forbess Under 30 list.